rontarrant/gtkDcoding/docs/_posts/2019-04-19-0028-checkmenuitems.md

 Once we’re done with those, it’s back to adding the `exitItem` in the usual way.

-One last bit to look at…
+One last bit to look at...

 ## The FeatureCheckMenuItem Class